 These are not only the benefits that you will get while upgrading your GA with the multi-screen tracking feature, but if you choose to do, then you can efficiently learn how to overcome the common challenges faced by most of the businesses with responsive web design in terms of implementing the analytics techniques successfully.

 Increasing demand of Smartphones and tablets have already brought immense revolution in the world of internet and here are some interesting stats that I am going to put down here to let you know how multi-screen has been widely adopted in our current techno savvy generation.
-The given chart shows the percentage of users based on the screen sizes of the devices used by them in one month time period.

 Before understanding multi-screen tracking behavior of Google Analytics, it’s important to outline the common challenges faced by the businesses that have adopted responsive web design.